yuichi110/drawlib_docs/v0_1/docs/source/manual/advanced_topics/color/doc.rst

 Color Classes
 ===============

-Drawlib's color format are RGB(Red Green Blue) or RGBA(RGB and Alpha).
+Drawlib's color format is either RGB (Red, Green, Blue) or RGBA (RGB with Alpha).
-RGB format is ``tuple(0~255, 0~255, 0~255)`` and RGBA format is ``tuple(0~255, 0~255, 0~255, 0.0~1.0)``.
+The RGB format is represented as tuple(0-255, 0-255, 0-255), and the RGBA format is tuple(0-255, 0-255, 0-255, 0.0-1.0).
-Drawlib doesn't support string color coode (``"red"`` etc.) and Hex style (``"#00FF00"`` etc.) for simplicity.
+For simplicity, Drawlib does not support string color codes (e.g., "red") or hex style codes (e.g., "#00FF00").

-However RGB is inconvinient for just using basic colors.
+However, using RGB can be inconvenient for basic colors.
-So, we provide Color classes.
+Therefore, we provide Color classes.
+Currently, we offer the following classes:
-Currently, we have these classes.

-- Color: basic web 16 colors + Transparent
+- Colors: basic web 16 colors + Transparent
-- Color140: basic web 140 colors + Transparent
+- Colors140: basic web 140 colors + Transparent
+- ColorsThemeDefault: Colors which are used in theme ``default`` and ``default2``
+- ColorsThemeEssentials: Colors which are used in theme ``essentials``
+- ColorsThemeMonochrome: Colors which are used in theme ``monochrome``
 - ColorBase: Base class for creating your own Color class

-Here is an image for showing their relations.
+Here is an image showing their relationships:

 .. figure:: image_architecture.png
    :width: 600
    :class: with-border
    :align: center

    Structure of color classes

-As you can see, ``ColorBase`` implements color ``TransParent`` and utility functions.
+As you can see, ``ColorsBase`` class implements the ``Transparent`` color and utility functions.
-Each child classes inherit them and implement each colors.
+Each child class inherits these and implements its own colors.

-You can create your color class too.
+You can create your own color class as well.
-We will take a look example of creating Google color class.
+Let's look at an example of creating a Google color class at end of this page.

-Utility functions
+Utility Functions
 ====================

 Drawlib's color format is only RGB and RGBA.
-However, there are many color format such as hex.
+However, there are many color formats such as hex.

-``ColorsBase`` posses utility functions (static method).
-They will be able to be used for converting color style.
+``ColorsBase`` possesses utility functions that can be used for converting color styles.
-Since color classes inherit ``ColorsBase``, all color classes can use utility functions of course.
+Since all color classes inherit from ``ColorsBase``, they can all use these utility functions.

-Let's take a look functions.
+Here is an example:

 .. literalinclude:: color_util.py
    :language: python
    :linenos:
    :caption: color_util.py

-Default alpha values are ``1.0``.
+The default alpha value is ``1.0``.

 Colors
 ========

-Class ``Colors`` posses these members.
+The ``Colors`` class contains the following members:

 - Transparent: (0, 0, 0, 0.0)
 - Aqua: (0, 255, 255)